This welcome pack contains essential information to help you prepare for your trip to South Africa.

 Visa

 Should your stay be longer than 90 days, you are required to have a visa.
 If you are staying in South Africa for more than 90 days, contact your mentor.
 He will help you get a visa and will give you good advice on how to get it.
 Getting a visa to South Africa is a time-consuming and frustrating task.
 So start working on it at least two months in advance.
 Keep in mind that countries often change their visa requirements, sometimes every six months.
-For the latest visa information, visit the embassies’ website in The Hague.
+For the latest visa information, visit the embassies’ website in London.

 An alternative way to obtain a visa is to show proof on arrival in South Africa that you will leave the country again within 90 days, for example by showing your return flight to the Netherlands.
 Upon arrival in South Africa, you will then automatically receive a 90-day visa.
 Once in South Africa, you can then change your return flight to the original departure date, where we will be happy to assist you in applying for the visa.
 We have prepared a handy guide for this purpose.
 This approach is considerably easier than applying for a visa in the UK and saves both time and costs.
 That is why most volunteers and trainees choose this method.